revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 provides a reasonable description of the process that gave rise to our dataset, then we should be able to generate data under this model that resemble our observed data.
-We will demonstrate how to assess model adequacy using ‘RevBayes‘ in a separate tutorial, RB_ModelAdequacy_Tutorial.
+We will demonstrate how to assess model adequacy using RevBayes in a separate tutorial, RB_ModelAdequacy_Tutorial.

-Version dated: